StakinOfficial/staking-lottery-grant/README.md

 ## Introduction

-[POS Bakerz](https://posbakerz.com/) has received a grant from [Velic Financial](https://www.velic.io/) to develop a staking lottery Dapp for the ICON ecosystem.
+[Stakin](https://stakin.com/) has received a grant from [Velic Financial](https://www.velic.io/) to develop a staking lottery Dapp for the ICON ecosystem.
 This document describes the motivations, goals, process, timeline of the project, and skill set of team members.

 🎟 If you are interested in this project, please join our [waitlist](https://lottery.stakin.com/)! 🚀